jonghall/image-import/build-image-server/readme.md

 6. Issue `terraform apply`

 ## Run Steps
-* Servers will autostart the image-process and automatically take work off of the REDIS work queue.
-Each server will run 3 concurrent threads and are able to concurrently convert and import 3 images.
+* systemd process will start 3 image-processes automatically at boot.
+Each will take work off of the REDIS work queue and process.
 * Increasing the number of servers increases the concurrency of the conversion process.
-* Servers may be deprovisioned after completion by decreasing the server_count variable and reapplying the Terraform template
+* Servers may be deprovisioned after completion by decreasing the server_count in variable.tf and reapplying the Terraform template

 1. To add server to work queue type `./add-server.sh servername`, servername should match the VPC defined name of the server.
 2. All actions are logged via syslog.
 Failures will result in the item being removed from the queue and will not be restarted.